Thursday, July 7, 2016

 Earlier we mentioned one other part of the sign: The preaching of “the Good News of the Kingdom.”

 John Wesley, a theologian who lived in the 1700s, said about this preaching to the whole world: “This is not done yet.”
-And Spurgeon said: “There is to be a fuller proclamation of it ‘for a witness unto all nations’ before the great consummation of all things.”
+And Charles Spurgeon said: “There is to be a fuller proclamation of it ‘for a witness unto all nations’ before the great consummation of all things.”

 Why did they say that?
 Well, in the first 275 years after the King James Bible came out, it was translated into only 34 languages.
 A handful of adventurous missionaries boarded sailing ships to spread their version of Christianity to several far-flung places.
 However, in most cases, their version of Christianity wasn’t “the Good News of the Kingdom.”
 Far more often their message was, ‘Join our church, get baptized and we will give you food.’